SinaMohseni/Fake-News-Detection-Interface/README.md

 And users are:

 ```
-god: god-mode lets you easily review the interface
+test: test-mode lets you easily review the interface
 mturk: mturk-mode is the user ready mode for studies
 ```

-E.g.: for god-mode go to:
+E.g.: for test-mode go to:

 ```
 http://localhost:4000/begin/trueNewsSelectionStudy?cond1=expert&cond2=expert&usr=god